Please note that the printed version of this page will include opening times and other useful information for each property/event.

 Harlow Museum & Walled Gardens, Muskham Road, Harlow, Essex, CM20 2LF

-Visitors can watch and enjoy our local group of Spinners and Weavers as they continue traditional crafts at Harlow Museum.
-We will offer a special tour and talk about the history of the Museum, from its early days as the stables to Mark Hall Manor House, when Queen Elizabeth came to stay on a number of occasions, up to the present day.
-There will also be a chance to catch a glimpse of some of our rarely see treasures in the collection behind the scenes.
-And to round off the day, some traditional cream scones and jam might go down well.
+Visitors will be given a guided tour of the wonderful 16th Century Walled Gardens, which has seen a loving makeover during the last couple of years.
 Our Walled Gardens are also ideal for a family picnic if you want to make a day of it!
+We will be offering a special talk about the history of the Museum, from its early days as the stables to Mark Hall Manor House, with earlier links to the Norman Invasion and the heady days when Queen Elizabeth came to stay on a number of occasions.
+There will also be a chance to catch a glimpse of some of our rarely seen treasures in the collection behind the scenes.
+And to round off the day, some traditional cream scones and jam might go down well in our small cafe!
 We are a family-friendly visitor centre, with special activities for children, including explorers' gear, affordable goodies at our small souvenir shop and plenty to see and do for younger ones.
 We have on site baby change facilities for little ones and will be happy to try and help with any particular needs if you let us know in advance.
+Free car parking for up to 40 vehicles on site.

 Access Information: Our pathways are mostly gravel surfaced.